vonMule/bleeding-edge-ranciliopid/README.md

 ## Most important features compared to rancilio-pid master:
 1. New PID Controller "Multi-state PID with steadyPower (Bias)"
+   - Target-Temperature for brewing and steaming (!) is automatically controlled by PID.
    - Auto-Tuning of all PID settings.
 No knowledge or special tunings required.
    - Distinct PID settings dependend on the current "state" of the maschine.
    - Most of the settings are either static or semi-automatically tuned, which does not require an PHD (German: Diplom) to understand.